Preterm Birth

 What causes preterm birth?

-Often unknown, but can be due to medical conditions or pregnancy complications.
+Often unknown, but may be due to various factors such as multiple pregnancy or cervical insufficiency.

 Can preterm birth be prevented?